Access Consciousness: Criticisms and controversies

 Critics have referred to Access Consciousness as a milder version of Scientology.
 Douglas is familiar with the church as he was a Scientologist himself.
 His first wife, Laurie Alexander, was an auditor for the church and his second wife, Mary Wernicke, was a former Scientologist.

 According to medical doctor David Gorski in an article called Access Consciousness: Phrenology fused with energy medicine, there is no good evidence that Access Consciousness has "...any relationship to biology, medicine, neuroscience, or psychology—or even just to anatomy."
 While Heer has advertised Access Consciousness on multiple World Suicide Prevention Days, Jarry says that "Mental health problems should not be solved with expensive magical thinking."

 In 2024, former members of Access Consciousness filed a complaint with the Australian Competition & Consumer Commission alleging that false claims were made regarding the therapies, and that the organization is a pyramid or multi-level marketing scheme.

 Multiple former members have also shared that they were publicly shamed and verbally abused for attempting to speak up about the issues of the movement.

 Sexual abuse

 Douglas purports to be able to bring women to orgasm by lightly touching the bars on a woman's head.
-He has also been accused of being verbally abusive towards women in workshops and training sessions.
-Heer has been accused of grooming women attending workshops to have sexual relations with him, with one woman claiming that he asked her to send nude pictures to him.
+He has also been accused of being verbally abusive towards women and children in workshops and training sessions.
+Heer has been accused of grooming women and children attending workshops to have sexual relations with him, with one woman claiming that he asked her to send nude pictures to him.

 Douglas claims that children are sexy in a humanoid, not human way.
 Children can attend sessions for free or at a reduced rate.
 According to the Level One March 2012 manual, molested children "allowed" the abuse to happen to them so it would not happen to others.